tonyfujs/rsconnectUsageApp/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rsconnectUsageApp is to aid shiny apps' usage monitorring on the RStudio connect server.
+The goal of rsconnectUsageApp is to aid shiny apps' usage monirotting on the RStudio connect server.